-Heam negotiating a rental agreement with whicheverfirm ends up operating with whichever firm ends up operating the London 2012 centrepiece, some-thing that could lead to the club play-ing all of their home games there.
+Heam negotiating a rental agreement with whicheverfirm ends up operating the London 2012 centrepiece, some the London 2012 centrepiece, some-thing that could lead to the club play-ing all of their home games there.
 The revelation followed a meeting between the LLDC and Hearn, set up after last month's House of Lords report into the Olympic legacy, which recommended that Orient be allowed "occasional use" of the stadium.
-The LLDC reitervated that there was pay at the vene when its not being used by their local rivals.
+The LLDC reiterated that there was pay at the vene when its not being used by their local rivals.